40k Missions Grand Tournament, Army Building, Scoring & Tournament Format

 The tournament will consist of two days of gaming.
-The first day (Saturday) will be used to separate opponents into 8 Person “Pods” for Sunday’s games.
+The first day (Saturday) will be used to separate TOP 16 for Sunday’s games.

-Each game will consist of 1 Primary Objective worth 4 Battle Points, the Renegade Maelstrom worth 4 Battle Points, and 3 Tertiary Objectives each worth 1 Battle Point for a total of 11 Battle Points a game.
+Each game will consist of 1 Primary Objective worth up to 32 Progressively Scored Battle Points, and 4 Tertiary Objectives worth up to 8 Progressively Scored Battle Points for a total maximum possible of 40 Battle Points a game.
 The winner of a game is the player who scores the most Battle Points in a game.

-Battle Points will be tracked in order to assist with pairings and tie breaking, but WILL be used in your overall score.
+Win/Loss Record will be used, followed by Battle Points will be tracked in order to assist with pairings and tie breaking, AND will be used in your overall score.

-First round pairings will be randomly assigned, for each subsequent round we will use a Swiss Escalation format.
+First round pairings will be randomly assigned, for each subsequent round we will use a Swiss Escalation format, Win/Loss Record, with Battle Points Scored for 1st Tie Breaker, then Strength of Schedule (SoS) for second Tie Breaker.
 This will help to ensure that players who continuously do well will be paired against each other in subsequent rounds leading to stronger competition throughout the event.

 Throughout the tournament judges will be coming around to rank peoples hobbyist score.
 Each player will get ranked independently by 2 different Floor Judges and our Special Guest Judge.
 These scores will then be averaged for the players final Hobbyist Score.
 A general score of 10-50 is chosen, then a scale of bonus points can be chosen, making the max score of 60.
 This is to allow for maximum range of choice for our Paint judges and to give a clear understanding of where they see your army and how well to the next category your army is represented.